hlucey/third-party/platform.md

 All integrated billing services that offer a metered plan must use the {{site.data.keyword.Bluemix_notm}} metering service to report usage data.

-**Note:** You’re required to automate hourly usage submission by using metering service API if you offer a metered plan.
+You’re required to automate hourly usage submission by using the metering service API if you offer a metered plan.
+{: important}

 For more information on metering, see: [Metering integration](/docs/third-party/metering.html#meteringintera).
 For more information on submitting metered usage, see: [Submitting usage for metered plans](/docs/third-party/submitusage.html#submitusage)

 ## Provisioning scenario: Pulling it all together

-Now let's pull all of the concepts that are previously described together and look at an example of how service instance creation works by using the {{site.data.keyword.Bluemix_notm}} platform.
+Now let's pull all of the concepts together and look at an example of how service instance creation works by using the {{site.data.keyword.Bluemix_notm}} platform.

 ![Provisioning scenario](images/flow-am.svg "How the platform handles service instance creation")

-When a user wants to create a service instance, they can initiate it in one of two ways:
+When a user wants to create a service instance, they can create it in one of two ways:
 * **CLI**: Using `ibmcloud cli [ ibmcloud resource service-instance-create NAME SERVICE_NAME SERVICE_PLAN_NAME LOCATION ]`
 * **{{site.data.keyword.Bluemix_notm}} console**: The user can select the service, plan, and use the **Create** operation.

 The {{site.data.keyword.Bluemix_notm}} platform validates that the user has permission to create the service instance by using {{site.data.keyword.Bluemix_notm}} IAM.
 After this validation occurs, your service broker's provision endpoint (PUT /v2/resource_instances/:resource_instance_id) is started.
 When provisioning occurs, the following rules must be met:
 * The {{site.data.keyword.Bluemix_notm}} context is included in the context variable
-* The `X-Broker-API-Originating-Identity` has the IBM IAM ID of the user that initiated the request
+* The `X-Broker-API-Originating-Identity` has the IBM IAM ID of the user that started the request
 * The parameters section includes the requested location (and more parameters that are required by your service).

 Example provision request: